 From the mid-1990s, accompanied by a ceasefire, a series of peace negotiations took place, which led to the signing of the Bougainville Peace Agreement (BPA) in 2001.
 The BPA granted Bougainville autonomous status, establishing the Autonomous Bougainville Government (ABG).
 The agreement also stipulated that there would be a referendum on Bougainville’s political status.
-The target date for this referendum is the 15th of June 2019.
+The target date for this referendum is October 2019.

 Current challenges and the way forward